wp-plugins/thumbnail-grid/readme.txt

 * Add support for codex features that were not functional (page__in, before, after, tag_slug__and, tag_slug__in, post_parent__in, post_parent__not_in )
 * Add ability to display posts created before or after a today.
 * Add code to enable dump of query (debug_query)
+* = 5.1
+* Fix thumbnail grid with no paramaters does not display with defaults.
+* Default thumbnail (wp-includes/media/default.png) now displays for posts created without a featured image media id.

 == Arbitrary section ==

 Need more?
 Customization is available.
 Contact adrian@nomadcoder.com for more information.